richardschoen/QshOni/README.md

 **MBROPT** - Output file option.
 Default: ```*REPLACE``` *REPLACE = replace outfile contents. *ADD = Add to outfile contents.
 Generally you should replace the file contents.
 If you want to append to a log file it's recommended to use the IFS output file option to write or append to an IFS file log.
 This is much more amenable to log readers or processors.

+**DEBUGCMD** - Debug QSHEXEC command - If set to *YES, your job must be running interactively and it will display the command line that QSHPYRUN composed to execute via QSHEXEC before it runs.
+This is good for debugging or you are curious what the exec QSHEXEC command will look like.
+Under the covers QSHPYRUN utilizes the QSHEXEC command to run the Python command line.

 # Using the QSHLOGSCAN CL command to scan the stdout outfile for the selected value after QSHEXEC has completed.